DAMP

 Damp boxes or cupboards: are lined with metal or plastic to retain moisture, which allows the storage of unfinished work in clay for long periods.

-De-airing clay is to remove air from clay by passing it through a plug mill.
+De-airing clay is to remove air from clay by passing it through an extruder also known as a plug mill.
 It makes the clay denser and more plastic.

-Decal is an image or a design printed with ceramic material on a special paper so that it can be transferred onto bisque ware or a glazed surface and fired.
+Decal is an image or a design printed with pottery material on a special paper so that it can be transferred onto bisque ware or a glazed surface and fired.
 It is another name for a transfer.
-See: Transfers
+Read more about: Transfers

 ca: DESCOMPOSICIÓ